eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 5. The Relying Party Instance verifies the electronic signature or seal of the PID or attestation.
 This ensures that the Relying Party can trust that the PID or attestation it receives is issued by an authentic Provider and has not been changed.
 This is described in [Section 6.6.3.6](#6636-relying-party-instance-verifies-the-authenticity-of-the-pid-or-attestation).

-6. The Relying Party verifies that the PID Provider or Attestation Provider did not revoke or suspend the PID or attestation.
+6. The Relying Party verifies that the PID Provider or Attestation Provider did not revoke the PID or attestation.
 This is described in [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).

 7. The Relying Party verifies that the PID Provider or Attestation Provider issued this attestation to the same Wallet Unit that provided it to the Relying Party.
 In other words, it checks that the attestation was not copied or replayed.
 This is generally called device binding, and it is discussed in [Section 6.6.3.8](#6638-relying-party-instance-verifies-device-binding)